PietroTambu/exam_LP/Prolog/README.txt

 make/3:

  -  creates a new instance of a class
- -  fields of the class that are not specified will be instantiated with the default value.
+ -  fields of the class that are not specified will be set with the default value.
- -  A field type check will be performed during class instantiation.
+ -  A field type check will be performed during instantiation.
  -  Invalid field names will cause a failure.

     usage: